twcook/AxiusMEM/docs/api.rst

 Server Logs and Statistics
 =========================

-AxiusMEM tracks server statistics and logs all API requests and responses.
+AxiusMEM™ tracks server statistics and logs all API requests and responses.
 Admins can access live server stats via a dedicated endpoint.

 Features
 --------